 President: Jaedon Huie

-Jaedon Huie is a rising senior majoring in financial economics with solid plans of attending law school to become a corporate attorney.
+Jaedon Huie is a senior majoring in financial economics with solid plans of attending law school to become a corporate attorney.
 His senior season will be his fourth and final year with UMBC Mock Trial.
 Jaedon started mock trial at UMBC in his first semester as an attorney and has served as a captain each year on the team.
 Starting last year, Jaedon began trying witness roles as well.
 Jaedon won a top attorney award at the Blue Jay Invitational tournament at Elizabethtown College and plans to keep them coming this year!
 When Jaedon isn’t mocking or reading case material, he spends his time tutoring college students in math and economics and coaching the local high school mock trial team.

 - Outstanding Attorney: Elizabethtown College Blue Jay Invitational, 2016